How to Turn Down a Job Offer

-Just as if you were cancelling plans with friends, family, or a spouse, you want to be prompt in your notification.
+Just as if you were canceling plans with friends, family, or a spouse, you want to be prompt in your notification.
 Let them know as soon as possible after you’ve made the decision and let them know why you’ve chosen to go another way.
 It may be due to another, better job offer, or it could be the circumstances you currently face, either way, they want to know what they can do to improve their hiring and retention in the future.
 Try to avoid being overly critical and/or brutally honest if the reason revolves around something that could damage the connections you’ve made at the company.

-2. Show Your Appreciation
+3. Show Your Appreciation

-The last thing you want do is turn down one job for another position, just for that other position to fall through and you’re left with nothing.
+The last thing you want to do is turn down one job for another position, just for that other position to fall through and you’re left with nothing.
 Avoid burning bridges and stay polite and appreciative when giving the news that you’ll be heading another direction.
 Employers hate wasting time as much as you do, so don’t make them feel as though giving you the time of day was a mistake on their part.

-If you’re working in a specialized industry, word can travel fast among hiring managers or HR departments, so its important to protect your reputation within the community by avoiding negativity and bad-mouthing.
+If you’re working in a specialized industry, word can travel fast among hiring managers or HR departments, so it’s important to protect your reputation within the community by avoiding negativity and bad-mouthing.
 A good option is to write a letter and deliver it in person.
 Explain how appreciative you are for the opportunity and that if circumstances were different, you’d be taking the job.

-3. Follow Up with Key Connections
+4. Follow Up with Key Connections

 Obviously, some people you meet when searching for a new job are more influential on your future than others.
 Recruiters and hiring managers are the gatekeepers of their organizations, so stay on their good side by following up with them about the position.
-Although they may be upset with your decision, they will appreciate the personal, human contact and the fact that you took time our of your day to explain the situation to them.
+Although they may be upset with your decision, they will appreciate the personal, human contact and the fact that you took time out of your day to explain the situation to them.

-4. Point them in the Right Direction
+5. Point them in the Right Direction

 If you’re planning on turning down a job offer, maybe you can still help fill the position with a connection of your own.
-Networking in any industry is key, and it costs a lot of money to fill a position, particularly those that are highly-specialized.
+Networking in any industry is key, and it costs a lot of money to fill a position, particularly those that are highly specialized.
 So, if you can make the recruiter’s job easier by offering them a valuable connection who’s looking for a new job, it will ultimately save the company a lot of time and money.
 This goes a long way to make up for any time you may have potentially “wasted” (from their perspective), and can end with you having built strong connections with the employer for the future.

-5. Keep it Honest
+6. Keep it Honest

 Stay honest, but not too honest.
 This primarily applies to more personal reasons that you may not take a position like the attitude of the hiring manager, or anything else that may offend hiring managers or HR reps.
 If your reasons are personal, keep your explanation short and to-the-point.
 Instead of criticizing every little thing wrong with the company you’re turning down, pick a few key things that may the other offer more attractive.